piyushjajoo/k8s-operators-course/module-07/labs/lab-02-rbac-security.md

 6. **Kubebuilder generates Network Policies** in `config/network-policy/`
 7. Enable network policies by uncommenting `../network-policy` in kustomization
 8. Label namespaces with `metrics: enabled` or `webhook: enabled` to allow access
+9. **Kubebuilder generates ServiceMonitor** in `config/prometheus/` - enable it!
+10. Use Prometheus UI **Status → Targets** to verify scraping is working
-9. The distroless base image is already used by kubebuilder
+11. The distroless base image is already used by kubebuilder
-10. Network Policies require a CNI that supports them (Calico, Cilium)
+12. Network Policies require a CNI that supports them (Calico, Cilium)

 ## Solutions